megabyte6/EduGuard/README.md

 ## Installation

-1. [Download](https://github.com/megabyte6/ClassManager/releases/latest) the latest release of ClassManager.
+1. [Download](https://github.com/megabyte6/EduGuard/releases/latest) the latest release of EduGuard.
-2. Place the `ClassManager.jar` file in your Minecraft server's `plugins` directory.
+2. Place the `.jar` file in your Minecraft server's `plugins` directory.
 3. Start your server to generate the default configuration files.
-4. Configure the plugin by editing the `config.yml` file located in the `plugins/ClassManager` directory.
+4. Configure the plugin by editing the `config.yml` file located in the `plugins/EduGuard` directory.

 ## Configuration